cylc/cylc-doc/src/user-guide/cheat-sheet.rst

 Interventions
 -------------

-You can intervene with the running a workflow, e.g. to re-run a task.
+You can intervene in the running a workflow, e.g. to re-run a task.

 Interventions are written up in :ref:`user-guide.interventions`.
 Here is a quick summary: